Head Teaching Staff

 Andrew Manton: Intermediate Teacher (2015 - present)

 Andrew came to us from the San Francisco Day School where he served as a middle-grades science teacher, Director of Outdoor Education, and coach.
 Prior to his years at San Francisco Day, Andrew led outdoor and environmental education groups through Naturalists at Large.
-Andrew’s enthusiasm for experiential education informs his science teaching at the Junior and Intermediate levels, and he has become an integral part of the Intermediate team.
+Andrew’s enthusiasm for experiential education informs his science teaching at the Intermediate and Senior levels, and he has become an integral part of the Intermediate team.
 Andrew enjoys sharing his passions through after-school activities, from sports to maker-space classes, and most weekends you can find him climbing rocks or playing ultimate frisbee.